planningcenter/design/planningcenter/browserslist-config/README.md

 # `browserslist-config`

-Our browser support codified for Node environments
+Our browser support codified for Node

 ## Installation